For Order This

 Write a brief report on what you found.

-3. Set up an account on www.twitter.com and invite a few
+3. Set up an account on www.twitter.com

 friends to join.
 Use Twitter to send messages to your friends